-The goal of the Phase IA assessment was to gather information concerning the environmental, physical, and prehistoric and historic cultural contexts of the current Hamilton Grange site and the proposed St. Nicholas Park relocation site.
-The results of the research were then used to develop an archaeological sensitivity assessment and Phase IB subsurface testing strategy.
-To accomplish these objectives, two research strategies were used:
+Two separate but interrelated fieldwork methodologies were employed at the Hamilton Grange National Memorial project area.
+The goal of the Phase IA assessment was to gather information about the environmental, physical, and prehistoric and historic cultural contexts of the current Hamilton Grange site and the proposed St. Nicholas Park relocation site.
+The results of the research were used to develop an archaeological sensitivity assessment and subsurface testing strategy.
+Phase IB archaeological field investigations then were conducted to locate and identify any potentially significant prehistoric or historic cultural resources that might be impacted by project construction activities.
+To accomplish these objectives, three research strategies were used:

-- · archival research, including a review of literature and maps, and local informant interviews; - field investigations, consisting of a walkover survey of the project areas.
+- archival research, including a review of literature and maps, and local informant interviews; - field investigations, consisting of a walkover and subsurface testing; and - laboratory processing and analyses of cultural materials.